shervn/5dof-trocar-pose-dataset/readme.md

 ------
 ## Dataset Access

-The dataset is uploaded [https://syncandshare.lrz.de/getlink/fiGiJsDAyB2aY1yXVgmfpd/][here].
+This repo was created to make the dataset of [**Colibri5: Real-Time Monocular 5-DoF Trocar Pose Tracking for Robot-Assisted Vitreoretinal Surgery**](https://shervn.github.io/colibri5-page/).
+The created dataset is uploaded [here](https://syncandshare.lrz.de/getlink/fiGiJsDAyB2aY1yXVgmfpd/).
 To receive the password, please write an email to `shervin.dehghani@tum.de` with a short description of the research.
 The data is in `BOP` format.

 <img src="data/dataset_preview.png" alt="Dataset Preview">